Esri/inspire_open_data/gdb-templates/data-dictionary/PlannedLandUse.md

 <td width="8%">String</td>
 <td width="3%">254</td>
 <td width="8%">processStepGeneral</td>
-<td width="8%">General indication of the step of the planning process that the plan is undergoing.
-Value from the ProcessStepGeneralValue Codelist.</td>
+<td width="8%">General indication of the step of the planning process that the plan is undergoing. </td>
 <td width="8%"><a href="#Domain"/></td>
 <td width="8%"/>
 <td width="8%">true</td>